mstill3/Olympus/README.md

 Olympus
 ------------

 This is written by Matt Stillwell.
 These are classes core classes that I have built up.
+Version 1.1